CROWN: A Novel Approach to Comprehending Users' Preferences for Accurate Personalized News Recommendation: : Proposed Framework

-\textbf{\underline{Category Prediction}.} In addition to the primary task, we incorporate a category prediction into the training process of {\method} as an \textit{auxiliary task}, which provides supplementary supervisory signals (i.e., category prediction loss) to guide the news encoder to be trained for better intent disentanglement (i.e., category-guided intent disentanglement).
+\textbf{\underline{Category Prediction}.} In addition, we incorporate a category prediction into the training process as an \textit{auxiliary task}, which provides supplementary supervisory signals to guide the news encoder to be trained for better intent disentanglement (i.e., category-guided).

 We compute the category probability distribution of a candidate news article by passing its title embedding to the category prediction layer, which consists of a fully-connected layer ($d \times |c|$), followed by a softmax layer, i.e., $\hat{z}=softmax(FC(\mathbf{r}^n_{(T)}))$.
-Formally, the category prediction loss (auxiliary loss) is defined as:
+Formally, the category prediction loss (auxiliary loss) $\mathcal{L}_A$ is defined as:

-where $|N|$ is the number of news articles, $|c|$ is the number of categories, and $z_{i,j}$ and $\hat{z}_{i,j}$ are the ground-truth and predicted probability of the $i$-th news article being in the $j$-th category, respectively.
+where $|N|$ is the number of news articles, $|c|$ is the number of categories, and $z_{i,j}$ and $\hat{z}_{i,j}$ are the ground-truth and predicted probabilities of the $i$-th news article being in the $j$-th category, respectively.
 Finally, we unify the click and category prediction losses by a weighted sum.
-Thus, the total loss of {\method} is defined as:
+Thus, the total loss is defined as:

-where $\beta$ is a hyperparameter to control the weight of the auxiliary task.
-Accordingly, all model parameters of {\method} are trained to jointly optimize the two tasks.
-We will validate the impact of the hyperparameter $\beta$ on the model accuracy of {\method} in Section~\ref{sec:eval-result-eq4}.
+where $\beta$ controls the weight of the auxiliary task.
+Accordingly, all model parameters are trained to jointly optimize the two tasks.
+We also analyze the time and space complexity of {\method} and provide the results in Appendix~\ref{sec:appendix-complexity}.